zotonic/zotonic/doc/developer-guide/upgrading.rst

 We have decided to drop the other Docker images as in practice everybody was creating their own production images anyway.

+All files used by the Docker container are now placed in the :file:`docker-data` directory.

 See for more information :ref:`guide-docker`.